Skip to content

 LDAP_HOST=ldap.example.com

-LDAP_PORT=389 # or 636 for LDAPS
+LDAP_PORT=389 # Use 636 if you're going with LDAPS

-LDAP_USE_TLS=false # Set to true for LDAPS
+LDAP_USE_TLS=false # Flip this to true for LDAPS

 LDAP_BIND_DN=cn=admin,dc=example,dc=com

-3. Set the Search and Group variables:
+3. Define Your Search and Group Logic

 bash